CoderSTanvir/javascript-practice/README.md

 # javascript-practice

-My beginner JavaScript projects from freeCodeCamp
+My beginner JavaScript projects from freeCodeCamp.

+## Projects
+- Truncate a String
+- Confirm the Ending